How to Keep Your House Warm Without Electricity: 15 Easy Tips

 12. Fire Up Your Grill or Fire Pit

-If you do need to go outdoors, use your grill or fire pit to keep you warm.
+If you need to go outdoors, use your grill or fire pit to keep you warm.
 Never take a grill or fire pit indoors, as this poses a serious fire risk and builds up carbon monoxide.

 13. Get Solar Heaters

-While they’re quite expensive to heat a whole house, you could invest in a single panel and use it to heat one room if you live in an area frequently affected by power outages.
+While they’re pretty expensive to heat a whole house, you could invest in a single panel and use it to heat one room if you live in an area frequently affected by power outages.

 14. Get a Back-up Generator